MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/renameattributes.md

 ### I can use an RenameAttributes operation on an attribute group

-If we have an entity that contains an attribute group and we use this entity as an entity attribute, we can then use ExcludeAttributes on it.
+If we have an entity that contains an attribute group and we use this entity as an entity attribute, we can then use RenameAttributes on it.

 Given the Person entity, now with an attribute group reference: